Claude vs GPT-4 vs DeepL for Translation: 2025 Comparison

 - Higher latency compared to specialized MT engines

-- API costs can add up for high-volume projects
+- API costs add up fast for high-volume projects

-Best For: Marketing content, creative writing, literary translation, nuanced communication
+Best For: Marketing content, creative writing, literary translation, anything where tone matters

 Example Prompt: